Mahmoud Siblini

 Starting his career at Ahli Saida in 2011, Siblini moved to Nejmeh in 2014 before being sent on a season-long loan to Tadamon Sour in 2017.
-After having finished joint-top scorer of the 2021–22 Lebanese Premier League, Siblini joined Ahed in 2022.
+Siblini finished joint-top scorer of the 2021–22 Lebanese Premier League with Nejmeh.
+He joined Ahed in 2022 and Shabab Sahel in 2023.

 Having already represented Lebanon internationally at youth level, Siblini debuted for the senior team in 2014.

 Club career

 Siblini started his club career at his hometown club Ahli Saida during the 2011–12 Lebanese Premier League, playing 18 games and scoring one goal.
 Despite finishing in last place and being relegated to the Lebanese Second Division, Siblini remained at the club for two further seasons.

 On 13 August 2014, Siblini moved to Nejmeh, scoring one league goal in eight games, and winning the Lebanese Elite Cup and Lebanese Super Cup.
 The following season, in 2015–16, Siblini scored four league goals in 17 games, and helped his side win the Lebanese FA Cup.
 On 9 April 2016, Siblini sustained an ACL injury, ruling him out for the majority of the 2016–17 season.

 In August 2017, he was sent on a season-long loan to Tadamon Sour, where he scored one goal in 17 games.
 Upon his return to Nejmeh, Siblini went through another ACL injury on 23 May 2018, in a 2018–19 Arab Club Champions Cup match against Tunisian club Club Africain.
 He recovered over seven months later, in January 2019.

 Siblini scored 10 goals in the 2021–22 Lebanese Premier League, and finished top scorer of the season, joint with Fadel Antar.
 With his contract due to expire in the summer, in May 2022 Ahed's president Tamim Sleiman confirmed that he had signed Siblini on a free transfer on a three-year contract.
 Siblini officially joined on 2 June.
+On 8 May 2023, Siblini moved to Shabab Sahel on a two-year contract.

+In July 2025, Siblini joined newly-promoted club Mabarra.